Freddie Freeman Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9 to lead the league.
+- The Marlins pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins have the 17th-ranked team ERA among all MLB pitching staffs (4.27).
+- The Marlins' 4.26 team ERA ranks 16th across all MLB pitching staffs.

+- Marlins pitchers combine to surrender 146 total home runs at a rate of 1.2 per game (to rank 16th in the league).

+- Perez (5-4) takes the mound for the Marlins in his 14th start of the season.
+He's put together a 3.19 ERA in 62 2/3 innings pitched, with 73 strikeouts.

-- In his most recent appearance on Saturday, the righty threw nine innings against the New York Yankees, allowing one earned run while surrendering five hits.
+- In his most recent time out on Sunday, the righty threw four innings against the New York Yankees, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.